rikedyp/documentation/language-reference-guide/docs/symbols/slope-bar.md

 # Used as an Operator

-Back Slash Bar is a monadic operator with a dyadic operand
+Backslash Bar is a monadic operator with a dyadic operand

-Operator Slope Bar means
+Operator Backslash Bar means
 [Scan First](../primitive-operators/scan-first.md)
 ```apl
       +⍀ mat